Waxhaws

-The Waxhaws is a geographical area in the Piedmont region of North Carolina and South Carolina, United States.
-It encompasses the areas of Lancaster County, South Carolina and Union and Mecklenburg counties in North Carolina.
-The name is derived from that of the Indigenous people who inhabited the area at the time of its colonization by Westerners, the Waxhaw people.
-Much of the area is now the territory of the Catawba Indian Nation.
+The Waxhaws is a loosely defined area on the border of North and South Carolina, in the Piedmont region.
+The core of the area lies on the eastern side of the Catawba River, between Camp Creek and Twelve Mile Creek, in Lancaster County, South Carolina.
+The region is generally forested and hilly, but not mountainous.
+The name derives from that of the Indian tribe who inhabited the area at the time of its discovery by Westerners, the Waxhaws.
+One town in the region bears the name, Waxhaw, North Carolina, incorporated in 1889.
+Part of the area is now the territory of the Catawba Indian Nation.